 - User experience.
-Performance, the responsiveness of the interface, and speed of operation in cross-platform apps much worse than in native ones.
+Performance, interface responsiveness, and operation speed in cross-platform apps are much worse than in native ones.

 - Functionality.
 Almost every cross-platform solution has some restrictions.
-Some technologies work not well with the camera, geolocation, offline operation, and device memory.
-There’s a big risk of functionalities that are very difficult to implement.
-And then you’ll have to develop natively.
+Some technologies don’t work well with cameras, geolocation, offline operation, and device memory.
+There’s a big risk of features that are very difficult to implement.
+It means you’ll have to develop natively.

 - Quality.
 The cross-platform approach is a compromise between resource savings and the quality of the final product.

 In a nutshell, the main problem if you’re developing a quite complex product, you’ll have to support and extend actually 3 codebases, instead of 2, as with native.
 All the restrictions on functionality and performance can be solved, but it’s not easy and two more developers will be needed.
-There’s a risk of reaching a dead end and getting out of it will be more expensive than if the application was originally developing for two platforms separately.
+There’s a risk of reaching a dead end.
+Getting out of it may become more expensive than developing the application for two platforms separately from the beginning.

 The most popular hybrid solutions at the moment are React Native and Flutter.